mjwelchphd/GalaxyRevisited/README.md

 ##### <center>Michael J. Welch, PhD, author and<br/>Tibor Bödecs, technical contributor</center>
 <hr/>

-> **ROUGH DRAFT**
+> **FIRST DRAFT**

-> This is a rough draft.
-I put it up early on Github to finish all the documentation on setup and installation.
-Expect an improved version in the future.
-Also, I'll be adding other pieces like authentication soon.
-The app itself won't change much until I add new capabilities like authentication.
-And, by the way, the README lacks CSS in the GitHub viewer because GitHub doesn't allow it, but the README will render correctly when viewed locally after cloning the project.
+> This is a first draft.
+The README lacks CSS in the GitHub viewer because GitHub doesn't allow it, but the README will render correctly when viewed locally with a markdown viewer (like Marked2) after cloning the project.
+In the future, I'll be adding some more stuff (like authentication) to the project, but I wanted to get this up on GitHub so that people could learn from it.

 ## Contents